Colin-Antony/Mars-Rover-Simulation/README.md

+Hello EI Team.
+I have chosen the first problem statment: Simulating a Mars Rover that can navigate a grid based terrain.

 # Mars-Rover-Simulation
 A robust and efficient grid based Mars Rover simulation that demonstrates OOP prinicples, SOLID principles, Exception Handling abilty and Validations.